 Low Internal Discharge Rate

-Rechargeable AAA batteries differ from the non-rechargeable ones in the sense that they can act as both source and point of electric current when placed in a circuit.
-Depending upon the circuit they are placed in, AAA rechargeable cells can give or absorb and restore charge to its previous state.
-Appearance-wise, rechargeable AAA batteries might look the same as non-rechargeable cells, but there are a ton of differences between the two, primarily in the underlying technology –
+Rechargeable AAA cells batteries differ from non-rechargeable ones because they can act as both source and point of electric current when placed in a circuit.
+Depending upon the circuit they are placed in, AAA rechargeable cells can give or absorb and restore charge to their previous state.
+Appearance-wise, AAA rechargeable batteries 1000mah might look the same as non-rechargeable cells, but there are a ton of differences between the two, primarily in the underlying technology –

 Energy conversion –

 The electric current that AAA batteries give out is the result of energy conversion taking place inside it.
 Inside all branded AAA batteries, chemical energy from the packed electrolyte is converted into electrical energy.
 When the cells are plugged into their charger – or adapter – the external current restores the electrolyte to its usable form [rechargeable AAA battery is known for its peculiar characteristic to do so].